 The researchers however counted the results from ABC programmes under comprehensive sexual education.

-University of the Witwatersrand researcher Haley McEwen says the petition Naidoo’s organisation links to is part of a broader attempt to “manufacture ignorance”.
+University of the Witwatersrand researcher Haley McEwen says material linked to in the petition by Naidoo’s organisation is part of a broader attempt to “manufacture ignorance”.
 She says this type of misinformation is part of an international trend funded by US groups.
 Family Watch has launched similar petitions against comprehensive sexuality education in other African countries including Kenya.

 “There’s a real effort to generate knowledge that can back some of their claims,” she says.